-Another factor affecting retail pharmacies is the cost of prescription drug ingredients.
-While costs have increased (medications are costlier to purchase), reimbursements are steadily decreasing.
-Retail pharmacy owners are getting less medication for higher cost, and less money back from insurance companies.
-Therefore, may retail owners need to find alternate ways to earn enough to keep their money, and one of these methods is switching to long-term care pharmacy.
+While costs have increased, reimbursements are steadily decreasing.
+Many retail owners need to find alternative ways to keep their doors open.
+One option is converting to a long term care (LTC) pharmacy.
 With this change, greater reimbursements and less operating costs lead to a more financially productive model.

-For a long-term care pharmacy to be successful, they must incorporate an understanding of what the facility needs.
-STAT deliveries, after hours calls/questions, etc. must all be considered when setting up a relationship with an LTC facility.
+For a LTC pharmacy to be successful, they must incorporate an understanding of what the facility needs.
+STAT deliveries, after hours calls/questions, etc., must all be considered when setting up a relationship with an LTC facility.

 - Monitoring unpaid claims